justunsix/rust-tests/atuin-tests/pr2543/README.md

 ```

-## Error: migration 20230531212437 and Fix to Delete Old Files
+## Error: migration 20230531212437 and Fix

 The error below was encountered during testing and a fix is listed below.

+It is not related to changes in the pull request (PR) and is due to changes in the main branch of Atuin.
+It occurs during testing if the steps to temporarily change where atuin stores it's database are not done.

 ```sh